 Whoever said that you should be as serious as a judge handing out a sentence when professing your love to someone?
 You can have it fun and still deliver on the right message.
 This is exactly what Jason Mraz’s 2005 hit song, I’m Yours, does.
 There’s no doubt that the music piece is a love song delivered in a bright and lively reggae platform.
 It’s perfect for carefree couples who prefer a more relaxed company than one that has corporate world-like seriousness.
 Loving should be as fun as living in this free world.
 That’s the message.

 The upbeat tempo of the song makes it a worthwhile piece to play.
 I won’t blame you for standing up with your guitar in front of you playing this song.
 You can dance to its vibrant groove or have your partner swing her hips and bump against yours.
 You can also get your partner to accompany your guitar playing with an instrument of her own.
-This should make for a very interesting piece for you and your partner to have fun, while also relishing the love you have for one another.
+This should make for a very interesting piece for you and your partner to have fun while also relishing the love you have for one another.

 14. Fall for You by Secondhand Serenade